 Contact: Dr. Terry Taylor

-If you are interested in learning more about the MA 4-H program, check out their website:www.mass4h.org.
-Under club directory you can see what clubs are in your county and usually the email of the group leader.
-The staff directory has the name of the educator for the county.
-Opportunities can range from just visiting a 4-H club or fair, giving a talk or involvement as a group leader.
-The opportunities are endless.
+If you are interested in learning more about the MA 4-H program, check out their website.
+Under the club directory you can see what clubs are in your county and usually the email of the group leader.
+Opportunities can range from just visiting a 4-H club or fair, giving a talk or more formal involvement as a group leader.
+The opportunities are endless!!!